国立看護大学校

 Philosophy

-The NCNJ is committed to teaching humanistic nursing based on the spirit of human caring, to reach the highest standards in nursing and to foster nurses who can work effectively in international society.
+The NCNJ is committed to teaching humanistic nursing based on the spirit of human caring, to reach the highest standards in nursing in six Japanese National Advanced Medical Research Centers and to train nurses who can work effectively in international society.

 Mission